ericvitale/ST-leakSmart-Sensor/README.md

 ## Acknowledgements
 This code is by no means 100% all my work.
-This device handler is the work of SmartThings, @dhelm2, & @John_Luikart.
+This device handler is the work of @dhelm2, @John_Luikart, & @krlaframboise.
-I've simply adjusted for format, added better loggging, and updated the code to not require the simulator to config.